NetroAki/SuperNova/Readme.md

 DataPack made for effects in minecraft URL festivals.

-The system is based off of named armor stands and everything is relative to them.
+The system is based off of named area effect clouds and everything is relative to them.